 Even further, what if they are both ghosts and both are grieving?
 What if they are each in their own reality?

-That then brings up a deeper philosophical question around what it means to die and what comes after?
-What is our understanding and experience around death and grief.
+That then brings up a deeper philosophical question about what it means to die and what comes after.
+What is our understanding and experience around death and grief?
 What if our reality isn’t… real?

 I wanted Andriy and Bohdana to find each other, but that wasn’t this story.
 And it breaks my heart that it wasn’t their story.

 My featured image is a drawing I made of Andriy and Bohdana dancing, not Bohdana with the “grizzly bear” of a man.
 I wanted the image to be the love between them, the passion they felt for each other before their lives changed.
 One a ghost, and one the living.